Washington State Department of Ecology: Offices

+History

+The Washington State Department of Ecology was authorized on February 12, 1970, by the state Senate and signed into law by Governor Dan Evans preceding the formation of the EPA.
+Ecology was the first of its kind in terms of state-level environmental organizations.
+In its first few years Ecology served to consolidate four state agencies: Water Resources, the Water Pollution Control Commission, Air Quality Control, and Solid Waste Sections.

+In the early 2000's Ecology received national attention from its campaign against trucker bombs (bottles of urine thrown by semi-truck drivers from open windows) was highlighted by Jon Stewart on the Daily Show.

 Programs

 The Ecology Youth Corps is a summer jobs program for teenagers in Washington that is managed by the Department of Ecology.
 Established in 1975, the program is tasked with cleaning litter on state highways and pays hired teenagers a minimum wage.

 The Department of Ecology began a vehicle inspection program in 1982, requiring vehicles registered within the state to be inspected for emissions quality.
 The program ended on December 31, 2019, following a 14-year phase-out approved by the state legislature in 2005 as air quality in Washington cities had improved to above federal standards.
 Some emissions testing facilities, including two in Seattle, were repurposed as drive-thru COVID-19 testing sites during the 2020 pandemic.

+The department, via its Office of Chehalis Basin (OCB) and the Chehalis River Basin Flood Authority, oversees and funds flood control programs and initiatives, as well as habitat concerns, for the Chehalis River and its watershed.